 We are an exempted company limited by shares incorporated under the laws of the Cayman Islands, and we conduct a majority of our operations through our subsidiaries outside the United States.
 Substantially all of our assets are located outside the United States.
 Many of our officers and directors reside outside the United States and a substantial portion of the assets of those persons are located outside of the United States.
 As a result, it could be difficult or impossible for you to bring an action against us or against these individuals outside of the United States in the event that you believe that your rights have been infringed upon under the applicable securities laws or otherwise.
-Even if you are successful in bringing an action of this kind, the laws of the Cayman Islands and of South Korea could render you unable to enforce a judgment against our assets or the assets of our directors and officers
+Even if you are successful in bringing an action of this kind, the laws of the Cayman Islands and of South Korea could render you unable to enforce a judgment against our assets or the assets of our directors and officers.

-Our corporate affairs are be governed, by the Governing Documents, the Companies Act and the common law of the Cayman Islands.
+Our corporate affairs are governed by the Governing Documents, the Companies Act and the common law of the Cayman Islands.
 The rights of shareholders to take action against our directors, actions by minority shareholders and the fiduciary responsibilities of our directors to us under Cayman Islands law are to a large extent governed by the common law of the Cayman Islands.
 The common law of the Cayman Islands is derived in part from comparatively limited judicial precedent in the Cayman Islands as well as that from English common law.
 Appeals from the Cayman Islands courts to the Privy Council (which is the final Court of Appeal for British overseas territories such as the Cayman Islands) are binding on the courts of the Cayman Islands.
 Decisions of the English courts, and particularly the Supreme Court and the Court of Appeal are generally of persuasive authority, but are not binding in the courts of the Cayman Islands.
 Decisions of courts in other Commonwealth jurisdictions are similarly of persuasive but not binding authority.
-The rights of our shareholders and the fiduciary responsibilities of our directors under Cayman Islands law are not as clearly established as they would be under statutes or judicial precedent in some jurisdictions in the United States.
-In particular, the Cayman Islands has a less developed body of securities laws relative to the United States.
+The rights of our shareholders and the fiduciary responsibilities of our directors under Cayman Islands has a less developed body of securities laws relative to the United States.
 In addition, some U.S. states, such as Delaware, have more fulsome and judicially interpreted bodies of corporate law than the Cayman Islands.